-The Indiana Bureau of Motor Vehicles (BMV) is responsible for titling and registering watercraft operated in Indiana.
-Please use the links in the accordions below to learn more about titles, hull identification numbers, registrations, excise taxes and fees for your watercraft.
+The Indiana Bureau of Motor Vehicles (BMV) is responsible for titling and registering boats operated in Indiana.
+Please use the links in the accordions below to learn more about titles, hull identification numbers, registrations, excise taxes and fees for your boat.

 Frequently Asked Questions

 - Where Can I Find Information on Indiana's Boating Laws?